Spencer the Boston Marathon dog dies after battle with cancer

-BOSTON (WPRI) — One of the biggest fans at the Boston Marathon has officially crossed his own finish line.
+BOSTON (WPRI) — One of the biggest fans at the Boston Marathon has officially crossed his final finish line.

 Spencer the golden retriever, who is best known for holding Boston Strong flags in his mouth along the marathon route, died Friday at the age of 13 after a long battle with cancer.